 As mentioned, many companies focused on graphene are private, and Grafoid is one of them.
 However, Focus Graphite’s (TSXV:FMS) close relationship with Grafoid (it’s the company’s largest single shareholder) means that Focus investors have exposure to Grafoid.
-The company may thus be one for graphene-focused investors to consider.
+The company is therefore an option to consider for those looking for graphene investment.

-Grafoid is a graphene research, development and investment company that invests in, manages and develops markets for processes that produce economically scalable graphene for the use of corporations and institutions.
+Grafoid is a graphene research, development and investment company that invests in, manages and develops markets for processes that produce economically scalable graphene.

 Its key product is its high-purity, economically scalable MesoGraf™ graphene, which is created via a unique proprietary process.
 The company prides itself on this process, which it says is much more environmentally friendly than current methods for producing graphene.
 Grafoid’s hope is that MesoGraf™ may eventually eliminate current graphene cost issues.

 Graphene 3D Lab is focused on developing and commercializing technologies that improve the capabilities of 3D printing.
 To that end, it’s created a product called Conductive Graphene Filament; it’s sold at the company’s online store, and gives users the ability to 3D print circuitry and sensors for electronic applications.
-Lomiko Metals (TSXV:LMR), through its subsidiary Lomiko Technologies has a 10.43 percent in Graphene 3D Lab.
+Lomiko Metals (TSXV:LMR), through its subsidiary Lomiko Technologies, has a 10.43-percent stake in Graphene 3D Lab.

 Long term, Graphene 3D Lab plans to offer next-generation functional materials for 3D printing, thereby “enabling the printing of entire operational devices in a one-step, fully-computerized process.”
-Ultimately it hopes to see 3D printing move from being a niche technology to being key to the manufacturing process.
+Ultimately it hopes to see 3D printing move from being a niche technology to being key to manufacturing.

-Graphene Nanochem is a performance nanochemicals and advanced materials company, which designs, formulates and markets a number of graphene-enhanced applications.
+Graphene Nanochem is a performance nanochemicals and advanced materials company that designs, formulates and markets a number of graphene-enhanced applications.

-The company’s commercial platforms include Advanced Chemicals and Advanced Materials–the latter focuses on the application of graphene nanomaterials for industrial use.
+The company’s commercial platforms include Advanced Chemicals and Advanced Materials — the latter focuses on the application of graphene nanomaterials for industrial use.
 Graphene Nanochem hasn’t released any financial year-end reports since 2015.

-Group NanoXplore is another private graphene company; however, investors can get exposure to it via Mason Graphite (TSXV:LLG), which founded the company in 2014 and has a 40-percent stake in it.
-In fact, a recent Nanalyze article describes the relationship as similar to that of Lomiko and Graphene 3D Lab.
+Group NanoXplore is another private graphene company.
+However, investors can get exposure to it via Mason Graphite (TSXV:LLG), which founded the company in 2014 and has a 32.5-percent stake in it.
+In fact, a Nanalyze article describes the relationship as similar to that of Lomiko and Graphene 3D Lab.

 The company offers different products, from its GrapheneBlack graphene powder to injection-molded plastics to electric vehicle batteries.
-The Nanalyze article states that ultimately the company’s goal may be to develop spin offs to develop products using its graphene.
+The Nanalyze article states that ultimately the company’s goal may be to create spin offs to develop products using its graphene.

 Haydale Graphene Industries is the holding company for both Haydale and Haydale Composite Solutions.
-The former has developed a patent-pending proprietary scalable plasma process that’s aimed at functionalizing graphene and other nanomaterials.
-Using the technology, Haydale is able to supply tailored solutions to both raw material suppliers and product manufacturers.
+The former has developed a patented proprietary scalable plasma process that’s aimed at functionalizing graphene and other nanomaterials.
+Using the technology, Haydale is able to supply tailored solutions to both raw materials suppliers and product manufacturers.

 Meanwhile, the latter is focused on the design, development and commercialization of advanced polymer composite materials.
 Haydale Composite Solutions takes care of the entire development cycle, from applied research to setting up manufacturing plants.

-Now, the company has also turned its attention towards graphene.
-For example, in June 2017 the company announced it had completed a graphene full cell lithium-ion battery as part of its goal of creating high performance graphene batteries.
+The firm has also turned its attention towards graphene.
+For example, in June 2017 the company announced it had completed a graphene full-cell lithium-ion battery as part of its goal of creating high-performance graphene batteries.
 In January 2018, Saint Jean completed a research and development facility in Ontario.
 The facility is able to process raw materials through to anode materials, and produce “graphene for use in fabric inks, wearable technologies, safety, [and] health care.”

 Privately owned XG Sciences manufactures and sells xGnP® Graphene Nanoplatelets, which it says “feature the beneficial properties of graphite or graphene … as well as those derived from its unique size and shape.”
-As a result, the nanoplatelets are the ideal for a number of applications, including printed electronics.
-Here’s an overview of the company’s product offerings.
+As a result, the nanoplatelets are ideal for a number of applications, including printed electronics.
+Click here for an overview of the company’s product offerings.

-POSCO (NYSE:PKX), a multinational steelmaker based in South Korea, holds a significant stake in XG Sciences, and thus offers a way for interested investors to get a foot in the door at the company.
+POSCO (NYSE:PKX), a multinational steelmaker based in South Korea, holds a significant stake in XG Sciences, and thus offers a way for those interested in graphene investment to get a foot in the door.

 Private graphene companies

 The graphene stocks listed above are by no means the only graphene-focused companies out there, especially in terms of the private space.
-Investors interested in graphene investment would do well to keep an eye on those that are privately owned may want to consider: 2D Carbon Tech, ACS Material, Advanced Graphene Products, Anderlab Materials, Graphene Platform and Graphenea.
+Investors interested in graphene investment would do well to keep an eye on these private companies: 2D Carbon Tech, ACS Material, Advanced Graphene Products, Anderlab Materials, Graphene Platform and Graphenea.

-Editorial Disclosure: Focus Graphite, Grafoid, Graphene 3D Lab and Lomiko Metals are clients of the Investing News Network.
+Editorial Disclosure: Focus Graphite, Grafoid and Lomiko Metals are clients of the Investing News Network.
 This article is not paid-for content.